 Unicycive Announces Acceptance of Four Abstracts for Presentation at the World Congress of Nephrology 2023

-Growing body of clinical evidence support the potential of Renazorb and UNI-494 to effectively treat hyperphosphatemia and acute kidney disease, respectively

-/EIN News/ -- LOS ALTOS, Calif., Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Unicycive Therapeutics, Inc. (Nasdaq: UNCY), a clinical-stage biotechnology company developing therapies for patients with kidney disease, today announced that four abstracts have been accepted for presentation at the upcoming International Society of Nephrology’s World Congress of Nephrology 2023 meeting taking place in Bangkok, Thailand from March 30 – April 2, 2023.
+LOS ALTOS, Calif., Jan.
+05, 2023 (GLOBE NEWSWIRE) -- Unicycive Therapeutics, Inc. UNCY, a clinical-stage biotechnology company developing therapies for patients with kidney disease, today announced that four abstracts have been accepted for presentation at the upcoming International Society of Nephrology's World Congress of Nephrology 2023 meeting taking place in Bangkok, Thailand from March 30 – April 2, 2023.

 The following data will be presented at ISN's WCN: